 You will find many bloggers on the WordPress platform because that is what was previously available to them.
 They got to control the content and the platform on which they would share it.
 We now have so many options available, including Medium, and that is the basis of our article.
 We will look into, which is the better option between WordPress or Medium, and hopefully, you can decide which one works for you.

-Medium is a platform which allows users to share their blog content to their subscribers.
+Medium is a platform that allows users to share their blog content with their subscribers.
 It will enable you to reach many subscribers at one go.
 The people on the platform are like-minded and get to share their content with people who appreciate the kind of content they have.

 WordPress was initially set up as a blogging platform, although it has grown into so much more.
 Users get to enjoy a broad range of functionality, thereby allowing them to churn out great content.
 The developers have taken the time to ensure that they cover every aspect of blogging, and an editor is a fantastic tool for those who understand how to use it.
 As a beginner, you may have some challenges using the editor because some of the functions are a bit more complex.
 It may also not have the friendliest interface, thus making it harder to use if you have not had previous experience.
 Steps like adding links and images can also be a bit challenging.
 The Gutenberg editor will make it easier, even for those who do not have the experience.

 The user interface on Medium is friendly, and if you use the editor, you can focus on your writing and not on so many other things.
 It is clutter-free, and is, therefore, more inviting, especially for beginners.
 Using functions such as adding images is as simple as clicking on the plus sign, and following the prompts.